-A dead battery or one too weak to start the engine may not mean the battery needs to be replaced.
-For example, it may mean that the alternator is not charging the battery properly.
-If there is any doubt about the cause of the problem, see your dealer.
-If you need to replace the battery, follow the steps under Cleaning the Battery & Cables in the Regular Maintenance Section.
+A dead battery or one too weak to start the engine may be the result of a defect in the charging system or other electrical component.
+If there is any doubt about the cause of the problem, see your authorized Ferris servicing dealer.